pc2/heart2020-web/docs/index.md

 # Overview and Venue

+The International symposium on Highly Efficient Accelerators and Reconfigurable Technologies (HEART) is a forum to present and discuss new research on computing systems utilizing acceleration technology.
+The main theme of HEART is achieving high efficiency with accelerators, which is of utmost importance across a wide spectrum of computing systems.
+In the high performance computing and data center domains, high efficiency mostly relates to performance, while in the mobile and IoT space research communities think about accelerators more from a power/energy perspective.

-The HEART symposium is an international forum on state-of-the-art research in high-performance and power-efficient computing using accelerator technologies such as FPGAs, GPGPUs, and/or specialized accelerators.
-The eleventh edition of HEART will take place in Paderborn, DE.
-A pre-conference will start on **June 17 2020** with Workshops und Tutorials.
-The conference will be held from **June 18 2020** to **June 19 2020**.
+The eleventh edition of HEART will take place in Paderborn, Germany.
+The event will start with pre-symposium Workshops and Tutorials on **June 17, 2020**.
+The symposium will be held **June 18 -19, 2020**.

 The conference will be held at the [Heinz Nixdorf MuseumsForum](https://www.hnf.de/en/home.html) - the worlds largest computer museum.
 See [Venue](venue.md) for more information.